A Quantitative Geometric Approach to Neural-Network Smoothness: Preliminaries

 The smallest such $K$ satisfying~\cref{eq:lipDef}, denoted by $K_f$, is called the Lipschitz constant of $f$.
 For neural networks, $X$ is in general $\mathbb{R}^m$ equipped with the $\ell_p$-norm.
 We will only consider the case when $Y=\R$.
 In actual applications such as a classification task, a neural network has multiple outputs.
 The prediction is the class with the maximum score.
 One can then use the margin between each pair of class predictions and its Lipschitz constant to certify the robustness of a given prediction~\citep{certified_def,gloro}.
 From Rademacher's theorem, if $f$ is Lipschitz continuous, then $f$ is is almost everywhere differentiable, and $K_f = \sup_{x} \norm{\nabla f(x)}_q$.

-\paragraph{Neural Network as Function} A neural network $f: \R^m\rightarrow \R$ is characterized by the following computation:
+\paragraph{Neural network as function} A neural network $f: \R^m\rightarrow \R$ is characterized by:

-where $W_i\in \R^{n_{i+1}\times n_{i}}$ is the weight matrix between the layers, $n_1 = m$, $d$ is the depth of the neural network, $\act$ denotes an activation function, $b_i\in \R^{n_{i+1}}$ is the bias term, and $f = f_d\func\cdots\func f_1$.
-Because we only consider the $\R$ as the codomain of $f$, $W_d = u \in \R^{1\times n_{d}}$ is a vector.
+where $W^i\in \R^{n_{i+1}\times n_{i}}$ is the weight matrix between the layers, $n_1 = m$, $d$ is the depth of the neural network, $\act$ denotes an activation function, $b_i\in \R^{n_{i+1}}$ is the bias term, and $f = f_d\func\cdots\func f_1$.
+Because we only consider the $\R$ as the codomain of $f$, $W^d = u \in \R^{1\times n_{d}}$ is a vector.
 From chain rule, the gradient of this function is

-Common activation functions, include $\relu$, sigmoid functions, are (almost) everywhere differentiable.
+Common activation functions, including $\relu$~\citep{relu}, sigmoid functions, and ELU~\citep{Clevert2016FastAA} are almost everywhere differentiable.
 As a result, we are interested in the supremum operator norm of~\cref{eq:grad}.

-However, checking all possible inputs $x$ is infeasible, and common activation functions have bounded derivative values, saying $[a,b]$.
+However, checking all possible inputs $x$ is infeasible, and common activation functions have bounded derivative values, say $[a,b]$.
 We are then interested in the following value instead:

-where $n_i$ is the dimension of each $\ACTL(v_i)$.
-We call this value the \emph{formal} global Lipschitz (FGL) constant because we treat all activation functions independent but in reality not all activation patterns are feasible.
-Therefore, this is only an upper bound of the \emph{true} global Lipschitz constant of the neural network.
+where $n_i$ is the dimension of each $\ACTL(v^i)$.
+We call this value the \emph{formal} global Lipschitz constant (FGL) because we treat all activation functions independent but in reality not all activation patterns are feasible.
+Therefore, this is an upper bound of the \emph{true} global Lipschitz constant of the neural network.
 However, it is the value studied in most global Lipschitzness literature~\citep{lipreg,lipsdp,lipopt}, and also turns out useful in certifying the robustness of neural networks~\citep{certified_def,gloro,anti_lipSDP}.

-In this paper, we focus on the $\ell_p$-perturbation on the input, where $p=\infty$ or $p=2$.
-Because $q$ is the Hölder dual of $p$, we are interested in the value of~\cref{eq:FGL}, when $q = 1$ (for $p=\infty$), and $q = 2$ (for $p=2$).
+We use $\ell_p$-FGL to denote the FGL for $\ell_p$-perturbations.